graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -m 'test lint-staged'
 ```

-This time, only the **new added** file `lint-staged.config.js` is checked in you commit.
+This time, only the **new added (staged)** file `lint-staged.config.js` is checked in you commit.
 You dont need to fix all you JS file in the project, nor even all the JS files you have modified, but just the **staged** file(s) you really want to commit.

 ![alt text](images/image-00.png)